 If you're in implementation, run through this checklist to ensure you're ready to send the invite:

-- Send your employers a “heads up” email (optional)
+- Send your employers a “heads up” email (Implementation: Invite Email Examples) (optional)

 Once you're live and working through a queue of employer approvals, use these tips to build and efficient workflow, tailored to your team's needs.

-Best Practice: Set aside time to approve incoming companies + postings
+Set aside time to approve incoming New Employer job postings

 Why: This empowers your office to vet relevant postings, it ensures high quality, engaging network for students, and puts you in a position to strengthens and build employer relationships